 Are you a new college graduate who wants to be CIO of Nike before you’re 30?
 Someone who left college before graduating but loves programming?
 A hard worker who fills your spare time by blogging and writing code?
 If any of those describe you, here’s a great job opportunity: become a desktop support technician for a company.

-With projected starting pay for an entry-level desktop support job ranging from $32,000 to $54,000, the desktop support technician is an early-stage job with good career opportunities for growth at a company.
+The salary midpoint for desktop support technicians is $62,750, which makes it an early-stage job with good career opportunities for growth at a company.

 Check out our Salary Calculator for specific salary information on a variety of help desk and desktop support jobs.

 Keep in mind that some companies use the job title "desktop support technician" and others use the job title "help desk technician."
 Often, a help desk technician is phone-based, while a desktop support technician is more likely to go to a customer or end user's location to help provide assistance on computer issues.
 However, it really depends on the company.